Important Considerations Before You Submit an Abstract

 Terms and Conditions

-If the abstract is accepted for onsite oral or poster, I agree that the designated presenting author will present the abstract at Plant Health 2022, August 6-10, 2022, and will register and pay the registration fee by June 10, 2022.
+By submitting an abstract to APS for Plant Health 2023, submitters agree that the designated presenting author will present the abstract at Plant Health 2023, August 12-16, 2023, and will register and pay the registration fee by June 15, 2023.
 I understand that failure to complete the above terms will result in the withdrawal of my abstract from the meeting program.

 Non-US Government Submitters: